The Five Chairs – In Which Do You Sit?

 Herein lies the key to a more conscious approach to leadership.
 This simple illustration highlights the range of psychological reactions we can have in any interaction.
 Do you recognise these behaviours in your team?
 Even in yourself?

-If you are finding many of the interactions are coming in the form of the ‘jackal’, then this is something you need to address in your business… And it starts with you.
+If you are finding many of the interactions are coming in the form of the ‘jackal’, then this is something you need to address … And it starts with you.
+Journaling can be a great way to promote self reflection – Check out my podcast on just this topic HERE.